timescale/tobs/chart/docs/upgrades.md

           claimName: prometheus-tobs-kube-prometheus-prometheus-db-prometheus-tobs-kube-prometheus-prometheus-0
 ```

-Create the job from the above defined code snippet:
+Create the job from the code snippet defined above:

 ```
 kubectl create -f job-file-name.yaml
 ```

-Now upgrade the tobs by running:
+Now upgrade tobs:
 ```
 helm upgrade <release_name> timescale/tobs
 ```

 ## Upgrading to 0.3.x:

-In tobs `0.3.x` TimescaleDB doesn't create the secrets by default.
+In tobs `0.3.x` TimescaleDB doesn't create the required secrets by default.
 During the upgrade you need to copy the existing timescaledb passwords to new secrets.
 This can be done by running this [script](https://github.com/timescale/timescaledb-kubernetes/blob/master/charts/timescaledb-single/upgrade-guide.md#migrate-the-secrets).

 Delete the `grafana-db` job as the upgrade re-creates the same job for the upgraded tobs deployment